kamilazdybal/multipy/docs/index.rst

 Credits
 ***********

-Many materials helped in creating this library:
+Many materials helped in creating this library and we list them below.
+These are also great references to support your learning and broaden your knowledge!

 - ``[1]`` J. C. Sutherland - *Multicomponent mass transfer* course, `CHEN-6603 <https://sutherland.che.utah.edu/teaching/chen6603/>`_, The University of Utah, 2012
 - ``[2]`` R. Taylor, R. Krishna - *Multicomponent mass transfer*, Wiley, 1993